Crhaisdeonrgian/MPI-Integration/README.md

-# MPI-Integration
+# MPI&OPNEMP-Integration
-Here you can find MPI calculation of integral using trapezoidal rule
+Here you can find MPI and OPENMP calculations of integral using trapezoidal rule